This website is not suitable for minors.

 The Centers for Disease Control and Prevention (CDC), through its Office on Smoking and Health (OSH), is the lead federal agency for comprehensive tobacco prevention and control.
 OSH is a division within the National Center for Chronic Disease Prevention and Health Promotion, which is located within CDC’s Coordinating Center for Health Promotion.
 Originally established in 1965 as the National Clearinghouse for Smoking and Health, OSH is dedicated to reducing the death and disease caused by tobacco use and exposure to secondhand smoke.

 The rules that govern and regulate the tobacco industry are strictly enforced by the Alcohol and Tobacco Tax and Trade Bureau (TTB), a division of the Alcohol Tobacco and Fire Arms (ATF), under the authority of the U.S Treasury Department.
 The TTB collects Federal excise taxes on alcohol, tobacco, firearms, and ammunition and assures compliance with Federal tobacco and alcohol permitting, labeling, and marketing requirements to protect consumers.
-Six Nations Manufacturing is fully compliant with Chapter I, of Title 27, Code of Federal Regulations and public laws relating to the tobacco industry.
+Jacobs Tobacco Company is fully compliant with Chapter I, of Title 27, Code of Federal Regulations and public laws relating to the tobacco industry.

 This is Bronco Nation...